 for the parent, because the root layout object also

-computes its size and position differently, as we’ll see later this
+computes its size and position differently, as we’ll see later in this

 chapter.
 I think of that root as the document itself, so